foxriver76/ioBroker.xbox/README.md

 * pip3 install xbox-smartglass-core (https://github.com/OpenXbox/xbox-smartglass-core-python)

 ## Installation
-You can isntall the adapter via Admin interface (install from Github) or on your terminal.
+You can install the adapter via Admin interface (install from Github) or on your terminal.

 ### Admin
+Currently: Install from Github.

 ### Terminal
 Navigate into your iobroker folder and execute the following command: